raginibhandare/Team11_EV_TRUCK/1_Requirements/Readme.md

 -  transportation conditions are not subject to regulatory control.
 -  Gain and phase shift of each action
 -  Proportional action acts on the present, adding no phase shift to a sinusoidal signal.
 Its gain is constant for any signal frequency.
-##  Inverter:
-### Traction inverter
-- Traction inverters convert dc power from an on-board high voltage (HV) battery into ac power to drive the main motor or motors of an electric vehicle.
--  In addition, traction inverters perform functions such as voltage boosting, switch protection and regenerative braking.
--   This key component has a direct impact on road performance, driving range and reliability of the vehicle also as a consequence of their weight and size

 ## Motor:
 ### Permanent Magnet Synchronous Motor (PMSM)
-- Low torque ripple
-This motor has low torque ripple so it can generate constant torque.
-Also its ability to maintain full torque at low speeds.
-- High efficiency
-Permanent magnet motor full-load efficiency is higher than an AC induction motor.
-It’s a rotor magnet made by using a permanent magnet so this motor has high efficiency.
-Because its rotor hasn’t any coil so heat generation is less.
-- Small size
-It may offer a smaller size for more compact mechanical packages.
-So permanent magnet motor highly useful for industrial tasks.
-- DC power source
-- Surface-mounted PMSM
-In this construction, the magnet is mounted on the surface of the rotor.
-It is suited for high-speed applications, as it is not robust.
-It provides a uniform air gap because the permeability of the permanent magnet and the air gap is the same.
-No reluctance torque, high dynamic performance, and suitable for high-speed devices like robotics and tool drives.